Rapoport-Zink spaces of Hodge type: Extra structures on the moduli of -divisible groups

 We choose a finite flat $W$-subalgebra $R'\subset A'$, and let $R\subset A$ denote the image of $R'$ in $A$.
 Assume that $R$ contains $R_0$.
 Note that the pull-back of the universal quasi-isogeny induces an isomorphism

 where we give the square-zero PD structure on $R'\thra R$.

 By increasing $R'$ if necessary, we may assume that the intersection

 is a $\set\mu$-filtration with respect to $(t_\alpha(R'))$, where $(t_\alpha)$ is the pull-back of the universal Tate tensors over $\RZ_{G,b}$.
 To see this, note that $A^{\prime\circ}$ is the preimage of the valuation ring of the residue field of $A'$.
-Then by valuative criterion for properness applied to the projective $R'$-scheme $\Flag_{G,\set\mu}^{\DD(X_R)(R'), (t_\alpha(R'))}$, it follows that the $A'$-point corresponding to $\Fil^1_{A'}$ uniquely extends to an $A^{\prime\circ}$-point, so this $A^{\prime\circ}$-point has to be defined over some finite $R'$-subalgebra $R''\subset A^{\prime\circ}$.
+Then by valuative criterion for properness applied to the projective $R'$-scheme $\Flag_{G,\set\mu}^{\DD(X_R)(R'), (t_\alpha(R'))}$, the $A'$-point corresponding to $\Fil^1_{A'}$ uniquely extends to an $A^{\prime\circ}$-point, which has to be defined over some finite $R'$-subalgebra $R''\subset A^{\prime\circ}$ (as $A^{\prime\circ}$ is the union of such $R''$'s).
 We rename $R''$ to be $R'$.
 Now, the existence of $(X',\iota')$ lifting $(X_R,\iota)$ follows from Corollary~\ref{cor:deformation}. \end{proof} \begin{rmksub} One defines \'etale maps for adic spaces to be maps locally of finite presentation satisfying the usual infinitesimal lifting property for formal \'etale-ness using any affinoid $(K_0,W)$-algebras as test objects; \emph{cf.} \cite[Definition~1.6.5]{Huber:EtCohBook}.
 By \cite[Example~1.6.6(ii)]{Huber:EtCohBook} and \cite[Proposition~5.10]{RapoportZink:RZspace}, this definition coincides with the definition of \'etale morphisms given in Proposition~\ref{prop:PeriodEt}. \end{rmksub}